Get Bindery Success Blog via Email

 The beautiful thing about folding machines is that it’s possible to do many things to the sheet as it passes through the machine.
 Creasing, perforating, cutting, gluing and punching are a few folder functions that can be combined for high productivity.

 For years however, some things, though possible, were simply not done.
 For instance, trimming cover stock on the folder was discouraged, so covers were always run 1-up.
-My early training was that if the cover needed scoring, it was done anywhere except the folder, typically on press, letterpress or diecutter.
+It used to be that if the cover needed scoring, it was done anywhere except the folder, typically on press, letterpress or diecutter.

 With the advent of new creasing and cutting tools, it now pays to re-visit some of these ‘possibilities’ that may have been removed from your arsenal of post-press production techniques.
 In working with printers and binderies daily, we see lots of creativity.
 However there are a few techniques that are very simple to execute and for the longer runs will give you huge boosts in productivity, in some cases doubling the yield or better.